 Head of School

-Dr. Natalia Rico Hernández has 26 years of teaching and leadership experience in public, private, and independent schools throughout the U.S. and abroad.
+Dr. Natalia Rico Hernández started teaching in 1994 and has extensive leadership experience in public, private, and independent schools throughout the U.S. and abroad.
 Dr. Hernández earned an M.Ed. in Educational Administration from the University of Texas and an Ed.D. in Leadership, Policy and Organizations from Vanderbilt University.
 Her dissertation, “On Teacher Quality in Independent Schools,” was published in the Peabody Journal of Education.
 In addition, she has published articles in Independent Magazine and the National Association of Independent Schools blogs.
 You can follow her on Twitter at @natalia_hdz_edu.